Rivalry and Excludability

 Updated 4/25/2018 Jacob Reed

 Below you are going to review how types of goods can be categorized.
-While this isn’t a major topic in AP Microeconomics, I expect there be a few multiple choice questions on this topic in the exam.
+While this isn’t a major topic in AP Microeconomics, I expect there to be a few multiple choice questions on this topic in the exam.